Adyen/adyen-commercetools/extension/docs/Restore.md

 }
 ```

-To make payment via our integration, you need to set the `makePaymentRequest` custom field to existing commercetools payment, those steps described already on web components integration guide on [Step 5: Make a payment](./WebComponentsIntegrationGuide.md/#step-5-make-a-payment).
-As stated in this part, the original payment request payload is genarated by Adyen web components, so to make a payment with offset costs included, the merchant server needs to update payload and change it to a split array with adding carbon offset fee as described above.
+To make payment via our integration, you need to set the `makePaymentRequest` custom field to existing commercetools payment, those steps are described already on the web components integration guide on [Step 5: Make a payment](./WebComponentsIntegrationGuide.md/#step-5-make-a-payment).
+As stated there, the original payment request payload is genarated by Adyen web components, so to make a payment with offset costs included, the merchant server needs to extend the payload with the required amount splits.